Savasana: A Time to Rest or a Time to Awaken?

 When practiced this way, Savasana is a powerful tool.
 It can help us momentarily become less identified with our bodies and less attached to the trappings of our lives.
 In those last minutes of class, we can reconnect to the pure, perfect essence that already exists within each of us.

 I’d like to offer you a challenge.
-The next time you rest in that final yoga pose, try not to simply melt into rest and oblivion.
+The next time you rest in that final yoga pose, try not to melt into rest and oblivion simply.
 Don’t fall asleep, either literally or figuratively.
 Instead, stay truly awake, in a sort of resting meditation.
 Lie still, in complete silence, present with the sensations of your body and completely aware of the random thoughts of your mind.
 Use this time to connect with the beauty and perfection that is already within you.

 It won’t be easy.
 It might not even be as pleasant as that 10-minute nap you were anticipating.
 But finding that quiet place within yourself will be well worth the effort.

-More on everyone’s favorite pose, Savasana, from YogaUOnline and Contributor, Charlotte Bell – What Your Savasana Can Tell You.
+More on everyone’s favorite pose, Savasana, from YogaUOnline and Contributor Charlotte Bell – What Your Savasana Can Tell You.

 Reprinted with permission from Whole Life Yoga.

-Tracy Weber, E-RYT 500, C-IAYT is the owner of Whole Life Yoga in Seattle as well as the creator and director of Whole Life Yoga’s teacher training program.
-A practicing yoga therapist, she is also the author of the Downward Dog Mystery series, which won the Maxwell award for fiction.
+Tracy Weber, E-RYT 500, C-IAYT, is the owner of Whole Life Yoga in Seattle as well as the creator and director of Whole Life Yoga’s teacher training program.
+A practicing yoga therapist, she is also the author of the Downward Dog Mystery series, which won the Maxwell Award for fiction.
 She loves sharing her passion for yoga and animals in any way possible.

 Tracy and her husband Marc live in Seattle with their crazy new German shepherd pup, Ana.
 When she’s not writing, Tracy spends her time teaching yoga, trying to corral Ana, and sipping Blackthorn cider at her favorite ale house.